The Best Way to Clean a Sticky Pot After Making Caramels and Candies

 Chewy caramels and caramel sauce, we love.
-Cleaning the sticky pot shellacked with sugar residue after making those caramels, we love not so much.
-Here's a trick that will save you some time and save your poor arms a lot of scrubbing!
+Cleaning the burnt pans or sticky pot shellacked with sugar residue after making those caramels, we love not so much.
+Here’s a trick that will save you some time and save your poor arms a lot of scrubbing!
 (Hint: It involves laziness.)

 If you’re trying to clean sugar off of something that can’t go on the stove top — say the caramel residue left from a batch of sticky buns — try filling the pan with very hot water and letting it sit in your sink for a half hour or so.
 Very often, hot water and a little time will dissolve most of the sugar all on its own, making the clean-up of these sticky pans a breeze.

 This post has been updated.
 Originally published December 8, 2009.